rust-br/rust-book-pt-br/src/ch09-01-unrecoverable-errors-with-panic.md

 em pânico no futuro, você precisará descobrir quais ações o seu código está tomando, e com quais valores, que estão causando o pânico, e o que deveria ser feito em vez disso.

-We’ll come back to `panic!` and when we should and should not use `panic!` to handle error conditions later in the chapter.
-Next, we’ll look at how to recover from an error using `Result`.

 Voltaremos ao `panic!` e veremos mais adiante no capítulo quando usá-lo, ou não, para lidar com erros.
 Em seguida, olharemos como se recuperar de um erro usando